patrickjm/websocket-dom/README.md

 - [ ] Client reconnection
 - [ ] Experiment with client-sided dom mutation intercept
 - [ ] Embedding other jsdom documents as elements
+- [ ] Accessing element positions and sizes from the backend

 ## Development